Skip to content

 Start date of tariff for customers

-Tariff Proposal Date (NEW)
+Tariff Proposal Date

 The date on which the utility first proposed the tariff or the amendment to the tariff